Links on Android Authority may earn us a commission. Learn more.

-The world of Chromebooks is so broad, and there’s a lot more to try if you’re willing to expanding your budget a little.
+The world of Chromebooks is so broad, and there’s a lot more to try if you’re willing to expand your budget a little.
 The Google Pixelbook is one of my favorite laptops of all time, so if you’ve never tried one, I’d recommend giving it a shot.
 Also, check out some of the lists below for even more Chromebook buying advice.